Research and Interests

 I am a Registered Psychologist with a PhD in Counselling Psychology from a CPA accredited program.
 I serve the Faculty of Education as one of the primary Clinical Supervisors in the Clinical Services area.
 My role is to provide training and supervision to Master and Doctoral students in the Counselling Psychology program.
 I am also currently the Director of Training for the Edmonton Health and Counselling Psychology Residency Consortium, a doctoral residency training program.

 My doctoral research focused on examining the essential characteristics of highly effective therapists.
 I maintain an interest in psychotherapy process and outcomes research, particularly therapist and client factors, as well as the contextual model of psychotherapy.
 As well, I am broadly interested in clinical supervision and issues related to professional ethics.
 I have served and continue to serve on several Master's Thesis and Doctoral Committees. **Please note: I do not take students as their primary academic supervisor.**

 Theoretical Orientation and Experience

-I am a member in good standing with the College of Alberta Psychologists (CAP), where I currently serve on the Oral Ethics Examinations Committee, the Practice Advisory Committee, and the University Programs Approval Committee.
-I have also been a member of the Psychologists’ Association of Alberta for the past 8 years (PAA), including 3 years served on the Board of Directors as a student board representative.
+I am a member in good standing with the College of Alberta Psychologists (CAP), where I currently serve as Chair of the Practice Advisory Committee.
+I also serve on the University Programs Approval Committee. with past appointments to the Oral Ethics Exam Committee.
+I have also been a member of the Psychologists’ Association of Alberta for the past 13 years (PAA), including 3 years served on the Board of Directors as a student board representative.

 EDPY 442 (Seminar): Introduction to Counselling